vitessio/website/content/en/docs/14.0/get-started/vttestserver-docker-image.md

 aliases: ['/docs/tutorials/vttestserver/']
 ---

 This guide covers using the vttestserver docker image for testing purposes.
-This is also the docker image that we use for testing in [Vitess Framewok Testing](https://github.com/planetscale/vitess-framework-testing).
+This is also the docker image that we use for testing in [Vitess Framework Testing](https://github.com/planetscale/vitess-framework-testing).

 ## Get the docker image